Eddie George: College career

-Before the Illinois game, George had carried the ball 25 times and scored 5 touchdowns, but he had only 12 more rushing attempts and no more touchdowns for the rest of the year.
-In the following season, George was listed in the depth chart as the team's third-string running back, behind Raymont Harris.
-He carried the ball just 42 times, mostly when Ohio State had a large lead late in games, but showed his potential by averaging 5.3 yards per carry.
+Before the Illinois game, George had carried the ball 25 times and scored five touchdowns, but he had only 12 more rushing attempts and no more touchdowns for the rest of the year.
+The following season, George was listed in the depth chart as the team's third-string running back, behind Raymont Harris.
+George carried the ball just 42 times, mostly when Ohio State had a large lead late in games, but showed his potential by averaging 5.3 yards per carry.
 As a junior, George became the team's starting running back and went on to rush for 1,442 yards and 12 touchdowns.

-As a senior in the 1995 season, George rushed for a school-record 1,927 yards and 24 touchdowns, an average of 148.23 yards per game, while also catching 47 passes for 417 yards and another score (George only caught 16 passes in his first three seasons).
-One of his best performances of the year was in a 45–26 win over Notre Dame, where he rushed for 207 yards, his third 200-yard game of the season.
-He also rushed for a school-record 314 yards and scored 3 touchdowns in OSU's victory over Illinois.
+As a senior in 1995, George rushed for a school-record 1,927 yards and 24 touchdowns, an average of 148.23 yards per game, while also catching 47 passes for 417 yards and another touchdown (George only caught 16 passes in his first three seasons).
+One of his best performances of the year was in a 45–26 victory over Notre Dame, where George rushed for 207 yards, his third 200-yard game of the season.
+George also rushed for a school-record 314 yards and scored three touchdowns in OSU's victory over Illinois.

-In the 3 years after his 2 fumbles as a freshman, George had over 600 rushing attempts and fumbled only 6 times.
-Ohio State finished the season with an 11-2 record.
-George was recognized as a consensus first-team All-American.
-He won the Heisman Trophy in the closest vote in the history of the award at the time, beating Nebraska's Tommie Frazier by 264 votes.
+In the three years after his two fumbles as a freshman, George had over 600 rushing attempts and fumbled only six times.
+Ohio State finished the season with an 11–2 record.
+He was recognized as a unanimous All-American.
+George won the Heisman Trophy in the closest vote in the history of the award at the time, beating Nebraska's Tommie Frazier by 264 votes.
 George left Ohio State second in school history in career rushing yards (3,768) and third in rushing touchdowns (44).
 Overall, he finished with 4,284 all-purpose yards, 45 touchdowns, and a 5.5 yards per carry average.